tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Customer segmentation is one of the most popular applications of unsupervised learning.
 It is the division of potential customers in a given market into discrete groups.

-* Thanks to unsupervised learning algorithms, we can group customers based similarities such as:
+* Thanks to unsupervised learning algorithms, we can group customer based similarities such as:

   * Customer needs (e.g., a particular product can satisfy some of them)
   * Responses to online marketing channels